peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `static CBORObject FromObject(double value)`<br>
  Generates a CBOR object from a 64-bit floating-point number.
 * `static CBORObject FromObject(com.upokecenter.numbers.EInteger bigintValue)`<br>
+ Generates a CBOR object from an arbitrary-precision integer.
 * `static CBORObject FromObject(ExtendedDecimal otherValue)`<br>
  Deprecated.
 Use the EDecimal version of this method instead.